 Linear accelerator 4 (Linac4) is designed to boost negative hydrogen ions to high energies.
-It is scheduled to become the source of proton beams for the Large Hadron Collider (LHC) after the long shutdown in 2019-2020.
+It became the source of proton beams for the Large Hadron Collider (LHC) in 2020.

-Linac4 will accelerate negative hydrogen ions (H-, consisting of a hydrogen atom with an additional electron) to 160 MeV to prepare them to enter the Proton Synchrotron Booster, which is part of the LHC injection chain.
+Linac4 accelerates negative hydrogen ions (H-, consisting of a hydrogen atom with an additional electron) to 160 MeV to prepare them to enter the Proton Synchrotron Booster, which is part of the LHC injection chain.
 Negative hydrogen ions are pulsed through the accelerator for 400 microseconds at a time.

 Linear accelerators use radiofrequency cavities to charge cylindrical conductors.
 The ions pass through the conductors, which are alternately charged positive or negative.
 The conductors behind them push particles and the conductors ahead of them pull, causing the particles to accelerate.
 Quadrupole magnets ensure the hydrogen ions remain in a tight beam.

-Linac 4 is 86 metres long and located 12 metres below ground.
-Beams have begun to be produced in 2013 and the milestone energy of 160 MeV was reached in 2016, after the commissioning of all the accelerating structures.
-During the long shutdown planned for 2019–20, it will replace Linac 2, which currently accelerates protons to 50 MeV.
+Linac4 is 86 metres long and located 12 metres below ground.
+Beams began to be produced in 2013 and the milestone energy of 160 MeV was reached in 2016, after the commissioning of all the accelerating structures.
+During the long shutdown 2019–20, it replaced Linac2, which had previously accelerated protons to 50 MeV.
 The Linac4 is a key element in the project to increase the luminosity of the LHC during the next decade.